Neil Verhagen: Formula Renault

 In 2017, Verhagen was inducted into the Red Bull Junior Team and moved up to the Formula Renault Eurocup with MP Motorsport, alongside fellow Red Bull Junior Richard Verschoor.
 He had one podium at Hungaroring and finished the season eleventh, behind his Dutch teammate.

 The following year, Verhagen returned to the Eurocup with Tech 1 Racing, where he finished the championship eleventh.

 BRDC British F3

 In 2019, Verhagen lost his backing from Red Bull and moved to the BRDC British Formula 3 Championship with Double R Racing.
 He ended the season fifth overall, having taken seven podiums throughout the campaign.

 Sportscar career

 2020: Victorious GT debut

 Verhagen moved to sportscar racing in 2020, driving for Walkenhorst Motorsport as part of the BMW Junior Team in two rounds of the Nürburgring Endurance Series.
 This included the 24 Hours of Nürburgring, which the American won in the SP8T category driving a BMW M4 GT4.

 2021: Nürburgring Endurance success

-For the 2021 season, Verhagen stepped up to the SP9 Pro class to partner Daniel Harper and Max Hesse in a full-time campaign of the Nürburgring Endurance Series, where the trio would compete in a BMW M6 GT3 car.
+For the 2021 season, Verhagen stepped up to the SP9 Pro class to partner Daniel Harper and Max Hesse in a full-time campaign of the Nürburgring Langstrecken-Serie, where the trio would compete in a BMW M6 GT3 car.
 Verhagen ended up second in the standings, having taken two victories.